joyent/conch-api/misc/README.md

 The most important part is the `200 OK` and `< Access-Control-Allow-Origin: *`

-If you don't see either of those, cross-origin requests will not work.
+If you don't see either of those, cross-origin requests **will not work**.